joycshen/playful-plant-project/design-plan/design-journey.md

 _Administrator_Goal 2: Tailor selections to provide ideas and plant collections for specific nature spaces and gardens.

 - **Design Ideas and Choices** _How will you meet those goals in your design?_
-  - The database will support filtering, sorting, or searching plants simultaneously, allowing multiple possible combinations of plant data
+  - The database will support filtering and sorting plants simultaneously, allowing multiple possible combinations of plant data
 - **Rationale & Additional Notes** _Justify your decisions; additional notes._
-  - With filtering, sorting, and searching, the administrator will be able to come up with the most suitable ideas or collections of plants for a themed scenario
+  - With filtering and sorting, the administrator will be able to come up with the most suitable ideas or collections of plants for a themed scenario

 _Administrator_ Goal 3: Develop web resources for sharing the plant information